 Likewise, the presence of many regional platforms, sponsored by different governments, prevents the generation of a unique identity as a region.
 Which causes that the States prioritize initiatives and discard mechanisms, hindering the creation of synergies in the continent.

 Likewise, according to the BBC, the complementarity of Latin American economies prevents effective and efficient integration.
 The Latin economy has been characterized by having as an economic priority the relationship with the United States and China, that is, the political-economic stance is aimed at creating trade agreements with governments outside the continent.
 According to data delivered by the medium, Latin American interregional trade is 20%.

 However, as noted above, the difference in political current is the greatest obstacle to integration.
 The socialism of the 21st century promoted a model of alternative development and detached from the neoliberalism of the great Western powers.
-The reason why, the region began to debate on the model of development that should be adopted and the points of the regional agenda that had to be taken into account since there are a diversity of interests in the area, which vary according to the political ideology.
+The reason why, the region began to debate on the model of development that should be adopted and the points of the regional agenda that had to be taken IGNORE INTO account since there are a diversity of interests in the area, which vary according to the political ideology.

 Consequently, it can be concluded that the institutionality of integration is still fragmented and the obstacles or limitations are stronger than the political will of the governments.
 The crisis in UNASUR is a recent example that compiles the previously mentioned causes and is the reflection of a history of failures in regional integration.

 After the failure of Latin American integration due to large and limited mechanisms, governments have chosen to make bilateral or multilateral alliances.
 Agreements or alliances between governments are becoming more common.
 The results of these agreements generate higher yields and the prospection of these alliances are encouraging.